Stair Calculator

 How to use this calculator

-1. 01Enter Total Rise — the full vertical height to climb, measured floor-to-floor in inches.
-A standard residential floor is 108 inches (9 feet); a typical deck above grade is 36 to 48 inches.
+- 01Enter Total Rise: the full vertical height to climb, measured floor-to-floor in inches.
+A standard residential floor is 108 inches (275 cm, or 9 feet).
+A typical deck above grade is 36 to 48 inches (91 to 122 cm).
 Multiply feet by 12 if your number is in feet.

-2. 02Set Target Rise per Step.
-7 inches is the comfort target (the 7-11 rule); IRC max is 7.75 inches.
-The calculator rounds to a whole number of risers and adjusts the actual rise per step to fit your total rise evenly — so the actual rise often differs slightly from your target.
+- 02Set Target Rise per Step.
+7 inches (18 cm) is the comfort target (the 7-11 rule).
+IRC max is 7.75 inches (19.7 cm).
+The calculator rounds to a whole number of risers and adjusts the actual rise per step to fit your total rise evenly, so the actual rise often differs slightly from your target.

-4. 04Set Stair Width.
-IRC minimum for residential is 36 inches.
-Wider stairs (42+ inches) feel more comfortable on main flights; basement and deck stairs are often built to the 36-inch minimum.
+- 04Set Stair Width.
+IRC minimum for residential is 36 inches (91 cm).
+Wider stairs (42+ inches, 107+ cm) feel more comfortable on main flights.
+Basement and deck stairs are often built to the 36-inch (91-cm) minimum.

-5. 05Read the diagram and results.
-The diagram redraws to match your inputs, with a green badge for IRC-compliant stairs or an amber badge with specific issues listed.
-Stringer length is the raw diagonal — add 6 to 12 inches when ordering lumber for cuts and attachment.
+- 05Read the diagram and results.
+The diagram redraws to match your inputs.
+In Imperial mode, it also shows a green IRC reference badge or an amber badge with specific issues listed.
+Metric mode keeps the focus on geometry.
+Stringer length is the raw diagonal.
+Add 6 to 12 inches (15 to 30 cm) when ordering lumber for cuts and attachment.

 Understanding the math

 Three formulas drive every result.
-Riser count is your total rise divided by your target rise, rounded to the nearest whole number.
-Treads always equal risers minus one because the top floor itself counts as the last step:
+Riser count is total rise divided by target rise, rounded to the nearest whole number.
+Treads always equal risers minus one, since the top floor itself counts as the last step:

 Total run is treads × tread depth.
 Stringer length is the diagonal of the rise-run rectangle, by Pythagorean theorem.
 Stair angle is the arctangent of rise over run:

-IRC limits for residential stairs: maximum riser 7.75 inches, minimum tread 10 inches, minimum width 36 inches, maximum angle ≈39°.
-The calculator flags any input that exceeds these with a specific issue in the compliance badge.
+IRC reference limits for residential stairs include a maximum riser of 7.75 inches, minimum tread of 10 inches, minimum width of 36 inches, and maximum angle of about 39°.
+The Imperial result panel flags inputs that exceed these with a specific issue in the badge.
+Metric mode reports the geometry without a US code pass/fail check.

 Standard stair dimensions reference